-$^{32}$ In principle, urns can contain up to MK majority balls in each treatment.
+$^{29}$ In principle, urns can contain up to MK majority balls in each treatment.
 However, by truncating the figure at mK balls (the upper bound for the minority), we still report 99 percent of all majority data (for chat and no-chat treatments), while making the figure much more readable.
-Note that casting more than mK+1 balls in one urn is a strictly dominated strategy for the majority (and we observe it exactly once, out of a total of 1,200 urn allocations over the three chat treatments).
+Note that casting more than mK+1 balls in one urn is a strictly dominated strategy for the majority (and we observe it exactly once, out of a total of 1.200 urn allocations over the three chat treatments).

-ilar observations hold for the majority: the frequency of 2-ball urns is 71 percent and the frequency of 1 and 3-ball urns is very similar, again in line with Table 3.
+More precisely, in treatment 12C, the data are consistent with centralized equilibrium behavior.
+The minority targets 48 percent of the urns; it casts two balls in two thirds of the targeted urns, and one or three balls with very similar frequency, in line with the predictions of Table 3.
+Similar observations hold for the majority: the frequency of 2-ball urns is 71 percent and the frequency of 1 and 3-ball urns is very similar, again in line with Table 3.
 Such consistency with equilibrium predictions, however, is not observed in the other two treatments.
 In 23C and 24C, according to the optimal strategies in Table 3, the majority should never cast an even number of balls, while the minority should cast two, four, and six balls with the same frequency.
 For both groups, on the other hand, the data show a peak at four balls.

 In fact, in all three treatments, the modal number of balls cast by either group is 2m.
 This coincides with optimal strategies in 12C, but does not in 23C and 24C.
 One plausible conjecture is that the minority tends to target two urns, and the majority mimics the minority.
-As we mentioned earlier, although not always optimal, the strategy matches well the hide-and-seek nature of the game.
+Although not always optimal, the strategy matches well the hide-and-seek nature of the game.